Full-Arch Dental Implant Preparation in Lakewood Ranch, FL

 Prepare for the procedure

 Your doctor will go over the details of your full-arch dental implant procedure, including what to expect before, during and after.
 Be sure to follow the instructions for what you should — or shouldn’t — do in the days leading up to surgery.
-Often called “pre-op instructions,” these recommendations may include the following: Taking antibiotics to prevent infection Fasting for a period of time before the procedure if you’re undergoing anesthesia Practicing good oral hygiene Getting plenty of sleep the night before
+Often called “pre-op instructions,” these recommendations may include the following: Taking antibiotics to prevent infection, fasting for a period of time before the procedure if you’re undergoing anesthesia, practicing good oral hygiene, and getting plenty of sleep the night before